Flying-dragon-boxing/iCampusLocation/README.md

 * Your device will also have a Developer menu now shown in Settings.
 You can get rid of it by restarting your iDevice.

+## How to use as a running helper:

+* Set any location using the app and click "Set Fake Location".

+* Press the "Start Locations" button to start the helper.

+* The helper will now run in the background and will keep the location updated.
+To stop the helper, press the "Stop Locations" button.

+* Please modify the locations in `Resources/main.html` to your desired locations.

 ## Help:
 Q: My device doesn't show up on the list?